CU Freshman Quarterback Brendan Lewis: The Buffs Lone Bright Spot

 Now he’s trying to unseat Noyer as the Buffs starting signal caller.
 That is if Noyer plans to return next season.
 He’s a 5th year senior but this pandemic season doesn’t count against a player’s eligibility so Noyer could return for a 6th year.

 The quarterback competition will begin in the spring but possibly without Noyer.
-Dorell hinted that Noyer might miss spring ball due to a surgery.
+Dorrell hinted that Noyer might miss spring ball due to a surgery.

 The quarterback competition will be one of many to watch when the Buffs resume practices in the spring.
 After Tuesday’s loss to Texas, Dorrell made it clear that CU has to make improvements up and down the roster.